iwanalabs/econagents/docs/source/Overview.rst

 Agent Roles
 ~~~~~~~~~~~

 Agent roles define the different roles players can take in your experiment.
-For example, in a Prisoner's Dilemma game, you might have a Prisoner role that can cooperate or defect.
-In a Harberger Tax simulation, you might have a Developer, Owner, and Speculator role.
+For example, in a Prisoner's Dilemma game, you would have a Prisoner role that can cooperate or defect.
+In the Harberger-for-spatial planning problem used in the tudelft/harberger example, you would have a Developer, Owner, and Speculator role.

 When you define an agent role, you need to specify at least the following: